1. IS MY DENTIST SUPPOSED TO SCHEDULE MY APPOINTMENT WITH THE ORTHODONTIST OR CAN I?

 Either way works.
 Many of Dr. Ronald Champion’s patients are referred by their dentist, while others schedule a consultation themselves.

-We recommend an orthodontic screening at age 7.
-Because many permanent teeth have erupted by this age, our team at Dr. Ronald L. Champion, DDS can effectively evaluate your child’s orthodontic condition.
+We recommend an orthodontic screening at age seven.
+Because many permanent teeth have erupted by this age, our team at Champion Orthodontics can effectively evaluate your child’s orthodontic condition.

 No, they generally do not.
 The space available for the front teeth does not grow as your child does.
-In fact, this space decreases with age after you permanent molars have erupted.
+In fact, this space decreases with age after your permanent molars have erupted.

 If you or your child can potentially benefit from orthodontic treatment in Modesto, California, simply call our office or fill out or appointment request form online.
 When you call to schedule your appointment, we will request some basic information from you.

-Each patient and parent will be seen by the team and doctor who will show you our office and prepare you for the initial consultation.
+Each patient and parent will be seen by the team and doctor, who will show you our office and prepare you for the initial consultation.
 We will take photographs and X-rays so we can make a proper diagnosis.
 The doctor will then complete an exam of your teeth and bite.
-To read more about your first visit, see our First Visit page under the Patient Resources section.

 There are a few questions that we will cover during the initial examination: